userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## USERVER_TASK_PROCESSOR_PROFILER_DEBUG @anchor USERVER_TASK_PROCESSOR_PROFILER_DEBUG

-Dynamic options for profiling the coroutine based engine of userver.
+Dynamic config for profiling the coroutine based engine of userver.
 Dictionary key names are the names of engine::TaskProcessor.

 ```